robcarver17/pysystemtrade/docs/userguide.md

 (Warning: see [weighted and unweighted account curve groups](#weighted_acg) )

-These classes share some useful arguments (all boolean):
+Most of these classes share some useful arguments (all boolean):

 - `delayfill`: Assume we trade at the next days closing price.
 Always defaults to True (more conservative)
 - `roundpositions`: Round positions to nearest instrument block.
 Defaults to True for portfolios and instruments, defaults to False for subsystems.
 Not used in `pandl_for_instrument_forecast` or `pandl_for_trading_rule` (always False)